jeffskwang/LEM-wLE/README.md

 -run_example_python.bat - this is an example windows batch file that runs the code using python

-I strongly recommend utilizing the pypy to run the main code and python to run the plotting routine.
-Using pypy increases the speed of the code dramatically.
-PyPy is found here: https://www.pypy.org/
+Animations of simulations can be found here: https://www.youtube.com/playlist?list=PLnBjO1cu4qCQOc38ptFVAJ4id2gZ6drm3